-1. In a bowl bloom your gelatin.
-Do this by adding to the bowl 1/2 cup cold water and sprinkling the 3 envelopes of unflavored gelatin over it.
-Let sit for 15 minutes to firm up into a gummy candy likeness.
+In a bowl bloom the gelatin.
+Add to a bowl 1/2 cup cold water and sprinkle the 3 envelopes of unflavored gelatin over it.
+Let sit for 15 minutes to firm up to a texture similar to gummy candy.
 In the meantime take a 9 x 13 dish and line it with plastic wrap.
-Lightly grease the plastic wrap once it's in the pan with unflavored oil to prevent sticking.
+Lightly grease the plastic wrap with unflavored oil to prevent sticking.
 Set off to the side for later.

-2. In a pot with high walls and a candy thermometer attached, add to it the white sugar, light corn syrup, water, and salt.
-Starting on medium heat until the sugar has melted, then rise to a high heat.
-When the syrup reaches 240 degree F (softball) on the thermometer remove from heat.
+In a pot with high walls and a candy thermometer attached, add the white sugar, light corn syrup, water, and salt.
+Starting on medium heat until the sugar has melted, then raising the heat to high.
+When the syrup reaches 240 degree F (softball) on the thermometer carefully remove the pot from the heat.

-3. Using a stand mixer with a whisk attachment add the bloomed gelatin to the mixing bowl.
-Mix it on a low speed for 15 seconds to begin breaking it up.
-Then slowly and carefully pour all of the sugar syrup into the mixing bowl with it still on the low-speed setting.
+Using a stand mixer with a whisk attachment, add the bloomed gelatin to the mixing bowl.
+Mix it on a low speed for 15 seconds to break it up.
+Very slowly and carefully, pour all of the sugar syrup into the mixing bowl with it still on the low-speed setting.
 Use caution with the sugar syrup, it's VERY hot.
 It will turn the mixing bowl hot to the touch as well.

-Once the gelatin has dissolved into the sugar syrup (it will be foamy) turn the speed up to medium high and let whisk for 10 minutes.
-It will have doubled in volume and turned a glossy white.
-Add in your Vanilla Vodka & Peppermint Schnapps.
-Turn mixer on high and whisk for 5 minutes or longer until the mixture is thick, makes stiff peaks, and starts pulling away from the bowl.
+Once the gelatin has dissolved into the sugar syrup (it become foamy) turn the speed up to medium high and let whisk for 10 minutes.
+It will double in volume and turn a glossy white.
+Add in the vanilla vodka & peppermint schnapps.
+Turn mixer on high and whisk for 5 minutes or until the mixture is thick, makes stiff peaks, and starts pulling away from the bowl.

-5. Taking the 9 x 13 pan and working quickly, add in your marshmallow mixture from the mixing bowl.
-Quickly even it out across the pan with a greased spatula.
+Taking the 9 x 13 pan and work quickly to add the marshmallow mixture from the mixing bowl to the pan.
+Even it out across the pan with a greased spatula.
 Dust the top generously with a sifted mix of confectioner's sugar and cornstarch (3 parts sugar to 1 part starch).
 Let sit for a minimum of 6 hours but preferably 12 hours.

 Great for s'mores, hot chocolate, or by themselves.
 Marshmallows should be light and melt in your mouth.
 Cheers!